-We are pleased to offer four levels of ballet classes, with our highest level including pointe work.
-Dancers aged 5:5+ are eligible to begin our Ballet/Tap/Jazz 1 class, where basic technique is introduced.
+We are pleased to offer six levels of ballet classes, with our highest level including pointe work.
+Dancers aged 5.5+ are eligible to begin our Ballet/Tap/Jazz 1 class, where basic technique is introduced.
 Level 2 introduces a traditional barre warm up and basic combinations in the center and across the floor.
-More complex combinations are given in level 3, and dancers are encouraged to explore their personal artistry.
-Level 4 is our highest and most difficult level, which includes advanced steps and combinations as well as pointe work-by instructor invitation and permission.
+More complex combinations are given in level 3-4, and dancers are encouraged to explore their personal artistry.
+Levels 5 & 6 are our highest and most difficult levels, which includes advanced steps and combinations, conditioning and deep stretching, and pointe work-by instructor invitation and permission.

 Ballet has a rich history as an elaborate and specific technique.
 Ballet is a type of performance dance that originated in the Italian Renaissance courts of the 15th century and later developed into a concert dance form in France and Russia.
 It has since become a widespread, highly technical form of dance with its own vocabulary based on French terminology.
 It has been globally influential and has defined the foundation techniques used in many other dance genres.

 During the early Romantic Movement of the early 19th century, ballets like Giselle and La Sylphide protrayed women as gentle and fragile while exploring magic and the supernatural.
 The calf length romantic tutu was very popular during this period.